JeremyRubin/utxos.org/content/resources.md

 A [sophisticated recursive vault](https://github.com/kanzure/python-vaults) as a python program, using CTV or pre-signing.

+## CTV Playground

+An [online playground](https://ctv.ursus.camp) that demonstrates the creation (and spending) of simple CTV locks, congestion control trees and vaults.

 # Forums:
 - IRC Channel: ##ctv-bip-review (logged, feel free to join)
 - Telegram Discussion Group: https://t.me/op_ctv